 - Michigan Courts Self-Help Center: A site designed to help you find legal assistance, learn about Michigan law, and represent yourself in some legal matters.

-- Michigan Legal Aid: This site provides a free lawyer referral service and access to court forms and information about Michigan laws and courts.
+- Michigan Legal Help Program: This site provides a free lawyer referral service and access to court forms and information about Michigan laws and courts.

 - Michigan Poverty Law Program: Provides support services to local legal aid programs and other poverty law advocates.
 The site is also a great source of information about various areas of Michigan law.
 734.998.6100